 PIT (Passive Integrated Transponder) reader systems are installed on the Broken River at Caseys Weir and Lake Benalla.
 A total of 204 fish represented by three species (Murray cod, golden perch and carp) were PIT tagged in 2016 when the systems were installed.
-Movement of these and other tagged fish in the system can provide information on the movement ecology of native fish in the Broken River to inform:
+However, ongoing tagging is required to maintain the number of tagged fish in the system.
+Movement tagged fish can provide information on the movement ecology of native fish in the Broken River to inform: